MyDataShare/access-gateway/README.md

 The configuration files are in JSON-format and covered in detail below.

-The utilization of the AGW generates log entries (for introspection result and for the actual retrieval of data) that are visible to the data subject and the data provider's organization using the API provided by the MDS backend (each long entry is available as an access_item object).
+The utilization of the AGW generates log entries (for introspection result and for the actual retrieval of data) that are visible to the Data Subject and the data provider's organization using the API provided by the MyDataShare backend (each long entry is available as an access_item object).
 These log entries are not available if the AGW instance does not utilize a MDS backend for introspection.

 ### Introspection flow